mit4web/ajax-to-python-example/README.md

 # WayScript Ajax to Python Example

+WayScript allows you to execute python scripts and recieve results back via an AJAX request.
+In this example, we use a Node server to run a WayScript program and recieve the results back.

 ## Setup Node Application

 If you don't already have it installed, install node: https://nodejs.org/en/